 Sometimes people and groups aren’t ready for an idea.
 They may not have the prerequisite knowledge to appreciate it or they may be working from a different mental model in which there’s no place for your idea to fit.
 In this case, you need to prepare the ground with conversations (sometimes many) before planting the seed of your idea.

 When you are brand new to a group, you may see many opportunities for improvement.
 But ideas from an outsider can feel like implied criticism.
 After all, how could an outsider understand the tribulations the team is facing?
 Show you understand by offering an idea to solve something the group views as a problem, not something you see as a problem.
 Once the team sees that you can solve their problems, they’ll be more likely to listen to your other ideas.

 Sometimes a great idea comes a few seconds too late.
 When a team has too many ideas, they may feel overwhelmed.
 Or, as team members chase each shiny, new idea, those ideas may not stick.
 When the team is close to a decision and a new idea enters the mix, the team goes back into analysis, examining the new idea.

-Ron continued to generate ideas—ideas that usually involved more work for other people, and no ownership on his part.
+Ron continued to generate ideas—ideas that usually involved more work for other people and no ownership on his part.
 His teammates continued to ignore his ideas until one day someone told him to just shut up.
-So, if you want to stay out of the Ron trap, remember these four points—it’s not about you, it is about who you know, action creates attraction, timing is everything.
+So, if you want to stay out of the Ron trap, remember these four influencing skills: it’s not about you, it is about who you know, action creates attraction, timing is everything.
 I can’t guarantee that all your excellent ideas will come to fruition, but many will.
 And you’ll been seen as someone who knows how to make things happen.